dyozie/greenplum-for-kubernetes/doc/markdown/prerequisites.md

     $ brew cask install docker
     ```

-    The above command installs several tools that are required for for the <%=vars.product_name %> scripts:
+    The above command installs several tools that are required for for the {{#include ./product_name.md}} scripts:
     - `jq` - for parsing json on the command line
     - `yq` - for parsing yaml on the command line
     - `helm` - the CLI for the [Helm](https://helm.sh/) package manager for Kubernetes